December 2014 (Vol. 17, Iss. 4)

 When the winter months embrace us, the season of giving begins, and for NCPG, giving has as many facets as the holidays.
 Conference planning is underway, we are planning our awareness messaging for National Problem Gambling Awareness Month (NPGAM), our Holiday Lottery Campaign is in full swing, and the National Problem Gambling Helpline is running 24 hours a day, 7 days a week, 365 days a year.
 In our continued work, we are giving—and encouraging giving— in many ways.
 We are working to give the gift of awareness of problem gambling and giving those with gambling issues a chance to be heard and to be helped.

 In turn, our donors and stakeholders are giving as well, by supporting our Year-End Appeal, renewing memberships, and allowing NCPG to continue giving back by offering these critical programs.
-You can support this important work with your gift at www.ncpgambling.org/support-us
+You can support this important work with your gift at www.ncpgambling.org/support-us.
+Thank you!

 As 2014 rushes forward to meet a New Year, and many of us celebrate time with family and friends, I think about the many friends I’ve been fortunate to make over the past seventeen years of working with NCPG and with our State Affiliate in Washington.
 And, thanks to my involvement with the NCPG Board, Committees, Affiliates, and work with NCPG Staff, I’m reminded just how much we are a family of sorts – perhaps an extended family.
 There may be no simple definition for family but I know, for me, it goes beyond legal bonds, ancestry, or clan.
 For a true “family” supports each other through important things such as…